SitePen/dgrid/README.md

 ### List APIs

-The base List class (inherited by all other classes) also has the following methods:
+The base List class (inherited by all other classes) exposes the following
+methods:

 * `get(property)`: Returns the value of a given property.
 Supports custom getter implementations via the pattern `_getProperty` (which would map to `get("property")`).